 A child life practicum is a pre-internship experience open to individuals interested in pursuing a child life internship.

-For more information or to have your questions answered, please email email@example.com.
+We will not be offering child life practicum experiences for the Fall 2023 semester.
+For more information or to have your questions answered, please email: firstname.lastname@example.org

 Child Life Internship

 We will not be offering child life internship experiences for the Fall 2023 semester.

 Our child life internship is an opportunity for last semester college seniors, graduates or graduate students to refine advanced clinical skills.